Natural Born Killaz

-"Natural Born Killaz" is a collaborative single released by Dr. Dre and Ice Cube for the soundtrack of the film Murder Was the Case.
-It was originally intended for the scrapped album Heltah Skeltah.
+"Natural Born Killaz" is a single released by Dr. Dre and Ice Cube for the soundtrack of the film Murder Was the Case.
+It was originally intended for their scrapped album Heltah Skeltah.
 It would later be used by professional wrestling tag team The Gangstas during their Extreme Championship Wrestling stint before being used by New Jack for the following years.
+The music video also has a brief appearance of rapper 2Pac towards the end of the video.

 The song was originally supposed to be a Sam Sneed and J-Flexx track called "The Heist".
+J-Flexx ghostwrote Dr. Dre's verses.
+The keyboards were done by Priest "Soopafly" Brooks.